How To Download Clips from Twitch

 Once you’re in the custom filters tab, copy and paste both of these links into your blocker’s filters editor:

-Again, if you try to do this on a video that isn’t a clip, you’ll run into issues performing the task, so make sure to stick only with proper clips and not the actual videos, highlights, and archives that can be multiple hours long.
+If you try to do this on a video that isn’t a clip you’ll run into issues, so make sure to stick only with proper clips and not the actual videos, highlights, and archives that can be multiple hours long.

 Downloading Full Videos from Twitch